 Previous MD simulations of disordered systems were focused on collective statistical metrics characterizing the atomic dynamics on diverse length and time scales.
+The statistical methods employed included the analysis of MSD-time functions \citep{Donati_1999,Berthier2011,Douglas98,Kob_97,AlSm1,10.1063/1.1644539}, the van Hove spatial correlation function \citep{10.1063/1.1644539,Berthier2011,Derlet:2021aa,AlSm1}, the self-intermediate scattering functions \citep{AlSm1,10.1063/1.1644539}, the size distributions of dynamics clusters \citep{Donati_1999,Douglas98,Kob_97,AlSm1,chandler2010dynamics,jung2005dynamical,10.1063/1.1644539,Karmakar:2009aa,Cui:2001aa}, and other statistical measured demonstrating dynamic heterogeneity.
 We are aware of only two prior investigations of atomic displacements in individual strings \citep{10.1063/1.1644539,Erhart2020}.
 In \citep{10.1063/1.1644539}, the displacements were found to propagate sequentially with occasional collective jumps of small atomic groups called ``micro-strings''.
 However, the string was treated as a physically distinct dynamical object with a ``backbone'' hosting the micro-strings.
 Furthermore, the previous studies identified the strings using a timescale $\Delta t\approx t^{*}$ on which the strings had grown relatively long and were unlikely to have formed by a single concerted rearrangement of the participating atoms.
 Because the entire string emerged in the simulation during the time increment $\Delta t$, this gave the impression that the atoms had moved collectively.